Dr Adrienne Burns

 Biography

-Adrienne’s mission as a university educator and researcher, is to enable future graduates to make meaningful contributions to global challenges by ensuring quality student learning outcomes.
-Through a diversity of teaching roles, including course coordination and curriculum development, unit delivery, and designing transitional programs, she fosters an ethos of quality student learning outcomes through sharing teaching and learning experiences with colleagues, to build contemporary networks for learning excellence.
+Adrienne’s mission as a university educator and researcher in scholarship of teaching and learning and ecology, is to enable future graduates to make meaningful contributions to global challenges by ensuring quality student learning outcomes.
+Through a diversity of teaching roles, including unit delivery, designing transitional programs, and course-level curriculum development, she fosters an ethos of quality student learning outcomes through sharing teaching and learning experiences with colleagues, to build contemporary networks for learning excellence.
+Adrienne is the Coordinator for the undergraduate and postgraduate degrees in Environmental Science and Management, and led the redesign of these programs with new industry directed majors and units available in 2022, and 2023.
+Major successes in the recent course renewal includes effectively advocating for the inclusion of UNE’s first Indigenous science unit, as core to the program of undergraduate study.
+Adrienne was appointed Leader of Learning in the Faculty (Science Agriculture Business & Law), Science Learning Hub in June 2022), establishing both on-campus and online modes of tutoring to improve student retention and engagement across UNE’s STEM programs.